Force: Newtonian mechanics

-Sir Isaac Newton described the motion of all objects using the concepts of inertia and force, and in doing so he found they obey certain conservation laws.
-In 1687, Newton published his thesis Philosophiæ Naturalis Principia Mathematica.
-In this work Newton set out three laws of motion that to this day are the way forces are described in physics.
+Sir Isaac Newton described the motion of all objects using the concepts of inertia and force.
+In 1687, Newton published his magnum opus, Philosophiæ Naturalis Principia Mathematica.
+In this work Newton set out three laws of motion that have dominated the way forces are described in physics to this day.
+The precise ways in which Newton's laws are expressed have evolved in step with new mathematical approaches.